 Additionally, summertime often invites partying and substance abuse, so impaired drivers pose an additional risk for others on the roadway.

 Drive with caution this summer.
-If you are involved in a collision, contact an experienced car accident lawyer from the Arnold Law Firm for assistance.
+If you are involved in a collision, contact an experienced car accident lawyer in Sacramento, CA from the Arnold Law Firm for assistance.
 Our skilled personal injury attorneys can review the circumstances of your case and determine if you have a viable claim against a negligent driver.

 Across the United States, approximately 260 teens die in traffic accidents every month during the summer.
 This represents an increase of approximately 25% over other seasons.